Getting started with Google Merchant Center doesn’t have to be a complicated affair. In this T-Time video, Mark talks us through:

 This is the manufacturer’s part number.
 This is useful information to enter if it’s applicable because users do search for it in Google.
 You could also use your SKU number here if you’re the creator of the product.

 It’s a fact that brand searches convert much better than non-branded ones, so make sure to fill this field in.
-It’s also worth noting that you can segment your products in Google Shopping by brand, as well as build separate ad groups and campaigns for them.
+It’s also worth noting that you can segment your products in Google Shopping by brand, as well as build separate ad groups and campaigns for them, with effective ad management.
 If you’re the creator, use your brand.

 Google product category